cshum/imagor/README.md

 Imagor uses one of the most efficient image processing library [libvips](https://github.com/libvips/libvips) (with [govips](https://github.com/davidbyttow/govips)).
 It's typically 4-8x faster than using the quickest ImageMagick and GraphicsMagick settings.

-Imagor is a Go library that is easily extensible, and ready to be installed and used in any Unix environment, and ready to be containerized using Docker.
+Imagor is a Go library that is easily extensible, ready to be installed and used in any Unix environment, and ready to be containerized using Docker.

 Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and covers most of the common web image use cases, see compatibility list.
 If these fits your requirements, you may use Imagor as a lightweight, high performance drop-in replacement.